Standard on HIPAA Sanctions

 In accordance with the UNC-Chapel Hill Privacy of Protected Health Information Policy and related security policies, the University will appropriately sanction Constituents who have access to PHI as a result of their affiliation with UNC-Chapel Hill who fail to comply with the Health Insurance Portability and Accountability Act ("HIPAA"), as amended, applicable HIPAA regulations, and/or the University's privacy or security Policies, Standards and Procedures, or otherwise fail to protect the confidentiality and security of PHI (commit a violation).

-Upon receiving notification of a possible HIPAA violation involving a University Constituent, the Chief Privacy Officer (CPO), a Privacy Liaison, or other designate(s) will conduct a confidential investigation of the alleged violation.
-If the report is received from the HIPAA Privacy Officer of UNCHCS, or of another Covered Entity, and the Chief Privacy Officer deems the information provided to be sufficient, the Chief Privacy Officer may rely upon the report rather than performing an independent investigation.
+Upon receiving notification of a possible HIPAA violation involving a University Constituent, the University's Chief Privacy Officer, or their designee, will conduct a confidential investigation of the alleged violation.
+If the report is received from the HIPAA Privacy Officer of UNC Health, or of another Covered Entity, and the Chief Privacy Officer deems the information provided to be sufficient, the Chief Privacy Officer may rely upon the report rather than performing an independent investigation.

 Violation levels